 Can Anxiety be Changed or Improved?

-Anxiety is a habit of fearing the worst case scenario.
-Anxiety arises from a healthy amygdala in your brain scouting for danger to keep you safe.
-Unfortunately any underlying fear based belief will fuel anxiety and keep it limiting your quality of life.
+Anxiety arises from a healthy amygdala in your brain scouting for danger in order to keep you safe.
+If we don’t learn how to manage this natural tendency, Unfortunately any underlying fear based belief will fuel anxiety and keep it limiting your quality of life.

 Beliefs such as ‘The world is a dangerous place’, or ‘people are not safe’ or ‘I have to always be on guard’ or ‘I’m afraid of humiliation’, ‘looking stupid’ will fuel anxiety and limit a fun-free healthy, happy YOU.